krishan-here/workout-app/README.md

 - Can store images so that user can understand good posture.

 I am going to use React-native to build this app.
+I am planning to make this without backend.